aleshaleksey/fansys23/04-combat.md

   - The one executing this manoeuvre declares one of the desired outcomes:
    - "Aphonia": Prevent foe from completing incantations.
    - "Restrain": Prevent a foe from casting spells with kinetic components and give penalties to weapon attacks.
+- **Immobilise**: A character may use "grapple" on a "restrained" target, using its whole attack action to immobilise it.
+  - Effect: The target gains the ["immobilised"](10-conditions-types.md#immobilised) condition.
+  - The character that successfully immobilises its target is considered "grappled" unless it is at least two sizes larger than the target that it has immobilised.
+It is also uses at least two limbs (or objects held by these limbs) to keep the target immobilised.
+  - Requires attack roll vs target's STR or DEX threshold.
+  - Penalty if not proficient with **grapples**.
+  - Size dependent.
 - **Shove**:
   - Effect: Moves a foe away from you by up to 10ft.
   - Requires attack roll vs target's STR or DEX threshold.